-701 Malicious actors can readily eavesdrop on communication over unencrypted, wireless networks such as public Wi-Fi access points, which coffee shops and hotels commonly provide.
+699 Malicious actors can readily eavesdrop on communication over unencrypted, wireless networks such as public Wi-Fi access points, which coffee shops and hotels commonly provide.
 While a device is connected to such a network, a malicious actor could gain unauthorized access to any data sent or received by the device for any session that has not already been protected by encryption at either the transport or application layers.
-Even if the transmitted data were encrypted, an attacker would be privy to the domains, internet protocol (IP) addresses, and services (as indicated by port numbers) to which the device connects; an attacker could use such information in future watering hole or person-in-the-
+Even if the transmitted data were encrypted, an attacker would be privy to the domains, internet protocol (IP) addresses, and services (as indicated by port numbers) to which the device connects; an attacker could use such information in future watering hole or person-in-theattacks against the network's encrypted messages, which can still result in a loss of confidentiality.

-708 middle attacks against the device user.
+706 middle attacks against the device user.

-Additionally, visibility into network-layer traffic enables a malicious actor to conduct side-channel with another host or endpoint may facilitate attacks that ultimately compromise the security of the
+Additionally, visibility into network-layer traffic enables a malicious actor to conduct side-channel